-A unique feature of Agnes Scott's post-baccalaureate pre-medical accelerated, pre-medical flex, preallied health programs and Master of Science in medical sciences program is that every student has the opportunity to merit a committee letter.
+A unique feature of Agnes Scott's post-baccalaureate pre-medical accelerated, pre-medical flex, pre-allied health programs and Master of Science in medical sciences program is that all students who are enrolled in in-person courses have the opportunity to merit a committee letter.

 Committee letters from Agnes Scott College do not compare or rank students within the cohort, but rather evaluate each individual student's academic accomplishments within their program of study, commitment to addressing social issues in healthcare through community service and leadership experiences, volunteer, work, and/or practicum experience in clinical settings, and medical sciences research opportunities (if applicable).
 Averaging 10 pages in length, each committee letter also includes the original letters submitted by recommenders in their entirety.
-The senior director of graduate studies chairs the evaluation committee.

-To qualify for a committee letter, a student must complete a minimum of 28 credit hours in residence, satisfy all program requirements for conferral of the certificate or degree, maintain a 3.500 GPA at Agnes Scott at the time of requesting a committee letter and throughout the program, and score at or above the 50th percentile on the MCAT by July 31.
-If a student drops below 3.500 GPA at any point in their program of study, the student will no longer be eligible for a committee letter.
-Students are responsible for meeting all stated deadlines, which include submitting the committee letter evaluation application by January 31, requesting confidential letters of recommendation from faculty or external references, confirming receipt of all letters of evaluation by May 31, uploading their AMCAS-generated letter request form which contains the unique letter ID number associated with the committee letter by May 31, submitting MCAT score by July 31, and providing additional information as requested by the the senior director of graduate studies.
+To qualify for a committee letter, a student must complete a minimum of 28 credit hours in residence, satisfy all program requirements for conferral of the certificate or degree, maintain a 3.500 GPA or higher at Agnes Scott at the time of requesting a committee letter and throughout the program, and score at or above the 50th percentile on the MCAT by July 31.
+If a student drops below 3.500 GPA at any point in their program of study, the student will no longer be eligible for a committee letter until their GPA is a 3.500 or higher.
+Students are responsible for meeting all stated deadlines, which include submitting the committee letter evaluation application, requesting confidential letters of recommendation from faculty or external references, confirming receipt of all letters of evaluation, uploading their AMCAS-generated letter request form which contains the unique letter ID number associated with the committee letter, submitting MCAT score, and providing additional information as requested by the the committee chair.